Skip to contents

 Objective scaling

-If objective_scaling = TRUE, the solving layer is expected to scale the participating objectives before combining them.
+If objective_scaling = TRUE, the solving layer scales the participating objectives before combining them.
 The purpose of scaling is to reduce distortions caused by objectives being measured on very different numerical ranges.

 Conceptually, if \(R_k\) denotes a scale or range associated with objective \(k\), then a scaled weighted sum may be interpreted as: